 Once a student has registered and paid tuition and fees for a course section, he/she is considered enrolled in that class until the class is officially dropped by the student at the Registrar's Office.
-This must be a written request signed by the student.
+This is considered cancellation of a contract and must be a written request signed by the student.
 Neither faculty, relatives nor friends may drop or add courses for a student.
 Add/drop forms must be completed at the Registrar's Office prior to the end of the last class day.
 Failure to drop a class, even if not attended, will result in a failing grade on the academic record.
 When dropping a course after the end of the 10th week (4th week in 6 week and 7th week in 11 week summer terms) a performance indicator (Pass/Fail) will be assigned with the drop grade.
-A "drop failing" grade will calculate in the Grade Point Average as an F. To determine the last day to drop with or without pass-fail indicators, see "Refund Policy."
+A "drop failing" grade will calculate in the Grade Point Average as an F. To determine the last day to drop with or without pass-fail indicators, see "University Calendar."
+For refund dates, see "Refund Policy."
+Dropping & Adding Courses

 Courses taught on a conventional basis may not be added after the 10th day of classes.
 Students enrolling late in a course should not expect special make-up assistance from the instructor.
 Partially self-paced courses are administered on the same basis as regular courses.
-The registration, drop-add, withdrawal, course completion and grading are administered as all other regular classes.
+The registration, dropadd, withdrawal, course completion and grading are administered as all other regular classes.